buelowp/tsl2561/README.md

 ```

 ## License
-Adafruit_TSL2561, a C++ library, is licensed under BSD as specified [here](https://github.com/adafruit/Adafruit_TSL2561); the derivative work tsl2561 is provided under the MIT licence.
+TSL2561, a C/C++ library, is licensed under BSD as specified [here](https://github.com/adafruit/Adafruit_TSL2561); the derivative work tsl2561 is provided under the MIT licence.
 This fork maintains the MIT license.